yegor256/blog/_drafts/2019-09-16-be-unhappy-to-be-happy.md

 cars, houses and well-paid jobs.
 We need to overcome the obstacles first.
 Happiness is simply impossible without a struggle being won.

-To be happy, we constantly need a new problem to solve, a trouble to get rid of, and an enemy to destroy, if you wish.
+To be happy, we constantly need a new problem to solve, a trouble to get rid of, or an enemy to destroy, if you wish.
 What kind of enemy it might be---depends.
 [Aristotle](https://en.wikipedia.org/wiki/Aristotle),
 for example, [according to](https://www.wsj.com/articles/aristotles-pursuit-of-happiness-11548950094)